Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Statistical framework

 The standard approach to perform a Bayesian model comparison is to compute the posterior odds $\posteriorodds{\lensedhyp}{\notlensedhyp}$, which is defined as\footnote{We will abuse the notation and use $p$ to denote both probability and probability density when the context is clear.}

-Note that for both models we fix the population-level parameters and the merger rate density, therefore we will not write them out explicitly when there is no ambiguity.
+Note that for both models we fix the population-level parameters and the merger rate density, and that they are identical for both the lensed and the not-lensed hypothesis.
+Therefore we will not write them out explicitly when there is no ambiguity.
 Using Bayes' theorem, we can easily re-write the posterior odds into a product of two terms, namely the Bayes factor and the prior odds as

 We first focus on getting an expression for evaluating the Bayes factor $\bayesfactor{\lensedhyp}{\notlensedhyp}$ from the set of $\Ntrig$ observed data.
 And later we will discuss the evaluation of the prior odds $\priorodds{\lensedhyp}{\notlensedhyp}$.